ofbodur/academic-kickstart/content/home/about.md

 ## **Welcome!**

-I am a Physicist and Geodynamicist based in Sydney, Australia. <br/>

-I am currently busy with finishing my PhD in [EarthByte][EarthByteWebPage] Group at The University of Sydney. <br/>
+Pyhsicist, currently busy with finishing his Ph.D. in Geosciences at [EarthByte][EarthByteWebPage] Group of The University of Sydney. <br/>

-See below for my research and other sharings.

 [EarthByteWebPage]:http://www.earthbyte.org